TNG/boost-python-examples/README.md

 ## Python 3

-The code works with PYthon3 both on Linux and on OS X. However, there is an astonshing number of loops to hop through.
+The code works with PYthon3 both on Linux and on OS X. However, there is an astonishing number of loops to hop through.

 ### Linux